Sipaa-Projects/SipaaKernel/README.md

 ## Q&A

-### Why chosing C?
+### Why chosing CuteKit?
-We choosed C to have an easy & elegant API for making the best OSes.
+We choosed CuteKit for having a good kernel directory structure

 ### Will it have a desktop environment & apps?
 Nope, but you can make an OS with the SipaaKernel APIs.